fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 California(FusionCharts);
 ```

 > It is mandatory to include the map definition files for all maps that you want to render in your application.
-Unlike the core files that are stored in the `fusioncharts` directory, all map definition files are stored in the `maps/es` directory and are fetched from there.
+Unlike the core files stored in the `fusioncharts` directory, all map definition files are stored in the `maps/es` directory and are fetched from there.

 ### Include Themes via NPM